xogeny/resource-testing/library/README.md

 with the last name Smith (potentially multiple) and then find all books whose author list includes any of those authors.

+## Workflow

 Furthermore, the creation of one domain object (books) depends on the existance of the other domain object (the authors).
 This creates some workflow challenges in terms of the API.
 It means that creating a book is at least a two step process.
 First, you need to use the API to find (and if they don't already exist, create) the author and then you can create the book object.

+## Consistency

+Operations like Remove should make sure the database is in a consistent state.
+So it should not be allowed to remove an author if there are books that reference that author.

+Similarly, when adding or editing a book, some validation must be done to make sure that the operation doesn't (re)introduce a dependency on a non-existent resource.